 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-52 (58%) of PDAs financed to date of which 30 (58%) have provided direct project support including replication and scaling up.
+53 PDAs financed to date of which 30 (58%) have provided direct project support including replication and scaling up.

-Almost 40 projects provided expanded access to experts for improved design and implementation of projects, including support to policy and investment dialogues, and support in developing communication plans for enhanced stakeholder engagement
+About 40 projects provided expanded access to experts for improved design and implementation of projects, including support to policy and investment dialogues, and support in developing communication plans for enhanced stakeholder engagement

 Supported the establishment of high level Water Advisory Group composed of eminent experts and practitioners to provide expert strategic advice on ADB's water agenda